chrisaldworth/FantasyFootball/docs/features/dashboard-improvements/dashboard-improvements-requirements.md

 ### Story 1: Header Branding & Team Selection
 **As a** user
-**I want** to see "Football Companion" as the site name and easily select my favorite team
+**I want** to see "Fotmate" as the site name and easily select my favorite team
 **So that** I know what site I'm on and can change my team preference

 **Acceptance Criteria**:
-- Header shows "Football Companion" instead of "F" logo
+- Header shows "Fotmate" logo/text instead of "F" logo
 - "My favourite team: [Team Name]" displayed
 - Dropdown list to select favorite team
 - Team selection saves immediately